John Robert Beyster

 John Robert Beyster (July 26, 1924 – December 22, 2014), often styled J. Robert Beyster, was an American scientist and entrepreneur, and the founder of Science Applications International Corporation.
-He was Chairman of the Board until his retirement in July 2004, and served as chief executive officer (CEO) until November 2003.
+He was chairman until his retirement in July 2004, and chief executive officer (CEO) until November 2003.
 Beyster's primary areas of interest were national security and nuclear reactor physics.
 Beyster also founded two nonprofit organizations to assist organizations considering employee ownership: the Beyster Institute and the Foundation for Enterprise Development.

 Biography

 Early life and work

 Beyster was born in Detroit, Michigan, in 1924, and grew up in Grosse Ile, Michigan.
 He attended school at Slocum Truax High School in Trenton, Michigan, and was salutatorian of his graduating class.
 As he was preparing to graduate from high school, the United States entered World War II, and he enlisted in the U.S. Navy.
 He was sent to college at the University of Michigan, where he was enrolled in the V12 Officer Training Program.
-He was commissioned as an ensign, and eventually served on a destroyer based in Norfolk, Virginia before leaving the service six months later.
+He was commissioned as an ensign, and eventually served on a destroyer based in Norfolk, Virginia before leaving six months later.
 Educated at the University of Michigan (COE: BSE, MS, PhD), Beyster worked as a scientist for Westinghouse Atomic Power Division on the company's nuclear submarine program in the 1950s.
 He soon followed many of his college associates to New Mexico to work as a research physicist at the Los Alamos National Laboratory.
 In 1957 he became the chairman of the Accelerator Physics Department of General Atomics where he remained until it was bought by Gulf Oil in 1968.